sishii1214/sishii1214.github.io/books.md

 permalink: /books/
 ---

 Here is the list of my favorite books.
-Some of them have associated comments.

-文中の敬称は省略させていただきます.

 ## Novels